A curriculum for mixed-age elementary grades by Dan Harper

 The opinions expressed by characters are all at least a little bit anachronistic, and they really are designed to show what Unitarian Universalists today might think and believe about Jesus.
 At the same time, I did try to base the opinions in at least a little bit of historical fact.

-The Scribe’s opinion: Having the Scribe state that he does not believe that Jesus was the son of God, nor that he rose from the dead, seems like a reasonable representation of what many Jews of the time might have thought.
+The Village Elder: Having the Village Elder state that he does not believe that Jesus was the son of God, nor that he rose from the dead, seems like a reasonable representation of what many Jews of the time might have thought.
 Furthermore, current scholarly research indicates that there was a greater diversity of theological viewpoints even among the early followers of Jesus than has usually been assumed.
 Note that while the earliest manuscripts of the Gospel of Mark (which was the earliest of the gospels to be written) ends the story at Mark 16.8, when the women discover the empty tomb — no risen Christ, just an empty tomb — this should not imply that the author of Mark did not believe in the resurrection of Jesus.
 It’s just that the author chose to end the story at that point, which makes for a powerful dramatic device, while all the foreshadowing earlier in the story implies that Jesus will indeed return to his followers.
 (Having acknowledged that, many of us Unitarian Universalists who do not believe in the bodily resurrection of Jesus prefer this original ending better than the ending in the other gospels.)

-The Village Elder’s opinion: The Village Elder states the Golden Rule approximately as it appears in Matthew 7.12: “In everything do to others as you would have them do to you; for this is the law and the prophets”; or in Luke 6.31: “Do to others as you would have them do to you.”
+The Shopkeeper: The Shopkeeper states the Golden Rule approximately as it appears in Matthew 7.12: “In everything do to others as you would have them do to you; for this is the law and the prophets”; or in Luke 6.31: “Do to others as you would have them do to you.”
 [NRSV] However, compare Luke 10.25-28, in which Jesus approves of a version of the Golden Rule that includes the Shema, the Jewish declaration of Faith: “You shall love the Lord your God with all your heart, and with all your soul, and with all your strength, and with all your mind; and your neighbor as yourself” [NRSV] (and this in turn is based on Deuteronomy 6.4).
 Of course, Matthew and Luke were written perhaps half a century after Jesus died, so we should not assume that these books accurately reproduce what Jesus actually said.
 For the sake of comparison, here’s Hillel’s version of the Golden Rule, as recorded in the Talmud, Shabbat 31a: “That which is hateful to you, do not do to your fellow.
 That is the whole Torah; the rest is the explanation; go and learn.”